dwheelerau/docker-guide/README.md

 This is the quick start way of getting the camera trap AI software megadetector up and running using the docker hub version.
 This requires setting up a free account and then downloading the docker image that has been build via the team at Sydney Universities Inforatics Hub.

 ## Process camera trap images through megadetector (with GPU support)
 Use the file explore navigate to the directory where your images are stored.
-In the file path bar type `cmd` to open a command prompt in this current directory.
+In the file path bar (circled below) type `cmd` to open a command prompt in this current directory.

 ![Type "cmd" in the file explorer window to open a terminal in the currnet directory](images/folder.PNG)